RyanClementsHax/notes/cloud/aws/aws.md

 - [hands on tutorials](https://aws.amazon.com/getting-started/hands-on/)

 ## Regions
+- distinct geographic area
-- made up of availability zones
+- made up of 2 or more availability zones

 ### Availability zones
 - where resources located
 - contains datacenters
 - availability zones in same region have low latency between each other

+## Edge locations
+- CDN cache locations
+- where Cloud Front stores its data
+- tons of these

 ### Points of presence
 - edge places where AWS can replicate data